Cubic threefolds moduli and the Monster group

+will preserve $\LL$ and act on $\LL$ as a unitary pseudo-reflection of order three, called by Allcock a \emph{triflection}.
 The fixed point set of $t_r$ in $\BB(\LL)$ is a hyperplane section (which is defined by the orthogonal complement of $r$ in $\LL$, which has signature $(n-1,1)$), called the \emph{mirror} of $t_r$ with $t_r$ acting in the normal direction of hyperplane section with eigenvalue $\omega$.
-Since $\la r,r\ra =3$, we then refer to $r$ as a \emph{$3$-vector}.
+One checks that $\la r,r\ra =3$, and because of this, we refer to $r$ as a \emph{$3$-vector}.
 The triflections in the $3$-vectors make up finitely many $\U(\LL)$-conjugacy classes and their mirrors make up a locally finite collection of hyperplane sections of $\BB(\LL)$.

 We get Allcock's ball quotient if we take for $L$ a unimodular lattice of signature $(26,2)$.
 It is well-known that this lattice is unique.
 For example it can be obtained as the orthogonal direct sum of one of the 24 Niemeyer lattices and 2 copies of the standard hyperbolic lattice of rank $2$.
 Allcock shows that $L$ admits an orthogonal transformation $\rho$ as above and that all such $\rho$ make up a single conjugacy class in $\Orth(L)$.
-Hence the resulting Eisenstein lattice $\LL$ is unique up to isomorphism; we will denote it here by $\LL^\A$.
-Allcock and Basak prove that $\U(\LL^\A)$ is generated by its triflections, that the triflections make up a single conjugacy class in $\U(\LL^\A)$ (\cite{basakI}, \cite{allcock:y555}), and that the sum $\BB(\LL^\A)^\sg$ of all the triflection mirrors in $\BB(\LL^\A)$ is the zero divisor of a $\U(\LL^\A)$-automorphic form of weight 4 relative to some $\mu_6$-valued character (\cite{allcock:leech}, Thm.\ 7.1).
+Hence the resulting Eisenstein lattice $\LL$ is unique up to isomorphism; we will denote it here by $\LL^\A$. \nomenclature[A]{$\LL^A$}{the Allcock lattice\nomrefpage} Allcock and Basak prove that $\U(\LL^\A)$ is generated by its triflections, that the triflections make up a single conjugacy class in $\U(\LL^\A)$ (\cite{basakI}, \cite{allcock:y555}), and that the sum of all the triflection mirrors in $\BB(\LL^\A)$ is the zero divisor of a $\U(\LL^\A)$-automorphic form of weight 4 relative to some $\mu_6$-valued character (\cite{allcock:leech}, Thm.\ 7.1).